mahyarmirrashed/nix-cats/README.md

 To run, first, install [Nix](https://nixos.org/download/) and enable flakes (`nix --version` to check).
 Then, run `nix shell 'github:mahyarmirrashed/nix-cats'`.

+### Aliases

+If you use my configuration as a base, there are three names by which you can access it:

+- `zenvim`;
+- `edit`; and
+- `e`.

+Personally, I use `e` because of... [memes](https://knowyourmeme.com/memes/lord-marquaad-e), but also because I run this command so much that I wanted a single character shortcut to get to my editor.

 ## Final Notes

 This is *my* setup, so it's tailored for me.
 But, feel free to steal ideas or fork to make it your own badass Neovim config.
 Have fun! 🚀